1. Introduction: Why ASC 842 Still Challenges Accounting Teams in 2026

 - Use lease accounting software with document management capabilities

-The Problem: Most lessees don’t have access to the rate implicit in the lease, requiring them to determine their incremental borrowing rate (IBR).
-This can be challenging, especially for:
+The Problem: Most lessees cannot determine the rate implicit in the lease, requiring them to calculate their IBR.
+This is especially challenging for private companies without credit ratings and organizations with diverse portfolios.

 Best Practices: